Problems with food, eating, and weight control are endemic in the U.S.

 An eating problem reflects itself as a preoccupation with, and/or a problem with, body weight, shape and diet.
 Typically, if you have an eating disorder,

 you'll have unhealthy eating behavior.
 This may include overeating or an extreme and unhealthy reduction of the amount of food you eat.
-Either way, the person feels bad about their eating, body shape, weight
+Either way, you feel bad about your eating, body shape, weight

 -- or all three.
 How and why you eat is affected by many factors including appetite, family training, eating pasterns, friends, cultural issues, your health, and your biological and psychological makeup. |